Environmental Public Health Tracking: Oral Health

 strong>²Questions and Answers on Skin Cancer Prevention, Centers for Disease Control and Prevention

-³Smoking and Cancer, Centers for Disease Control and Prevention; What Are the Risk Factors for Laryngeal and Hypopharyngeal Cancers?, American Cancer Society
+³Smoking and Cancer, Centers for Disease Control and Prevention; What Are the Risk Factors for Laryngeal and Hypopharyngeal Cancers?
+American Cancer Society

-Tracking oral health measures gives public health professionals a better understanding of how often oral diseases happen in their county.
-With Environmental Public Health Tracking, we can monitor how many cases of particular oral diseases occur in a county over time and can use that information to educate our communities and plan prevention efforts.
+We monitor how many cases of particular oral diseases occur in a county over time and can use that information to educate our communities and plan prevention efforts.

-The source of the data is the Wisconsin Oral Health Program.
 The Oral Health Program aggregates the data and sends this information to Wisconsin Environmental Public Health Tracking Program.

 We will add more measures as the data become available.
 Sign up for our quarterly newsletter if you would like an update when new data are added to the portal.

-Data on fluoride in drinking water are based on samples taken from active public community water systems.
 The data represent the population on public drinking water that have access to fluoridated water, regardless of whether it is at the recommended level.
 In other words, a person might have access to some level of fluoridation, but it may not be at levels recommended for optimal health benefits.

 Oral health data details